 No telling if publishers will wrap their content in the fresh Apple News format.
 A few of our favorites are missing.
-The advantage to you, however, is more clear: your data will remain anonymous, apart from your Apple ID, promises the company.
+The advantage to you, however, is more clear: your data will remain anonymous, apart from your Apple ID, according to the company.

 Multitasking for iPad

 iOS 9 brings true multitasking to its newer iPad tablets, and we're not talking about the "multitasking" app switcher that premiered with iOS 4 back in 2010.

 iPads will finally be able to handle more hefty productivity tasks.
 That's to the delight of enterprise users who prefer iOS for personal use, but feel forced to opt for a Microsoft Surface Pro 3 or Android tablet at work.